mm28ajos/docker-dynamic-dns-netcup-api/README.md

 ; Activate this only if you have IPv6 connectivity, or you *WILL* get errors.
 USE_IPV6 = false

 ; Required if USE_IPV6 = true.
-Enter subdomain(s) to be used for dynamic DNS IPv6, alternatively '@' for domain root or '*' for wildcard.
+Enter subdomain(s) to be used for dynamic DNS IPv6 (seperated by comma), alternatively '@' for domain root or '*' for wildcard.
 If the record doesn't exist, the script will create it.
-; HOST_IPv6 = sub.subdomainB,server1.subdomainB
+; HOST_IPv6 = sub.subdomainB, server1.subdomainB

 ; Required if USE_IPV6 = true.
 The interface to get the IPv6 address from ; IPV6_INTERFACE = eth0